seqan/seqan/manual/source/Tutorial/SamBamIO.rst

 Accessing the Header
 --------------------

-The BAM header information is split between the class :dox:`BamHeader` and the :dox:`SmartFileContext Context` of the :dox:`BamFileIn`.
-All BAM header records are stored in the class :dox:`BamHeader`, except for sequence information (i.e. @SQ records) which is stored in the :dox:`SmartFileContext Context`.
+All BAM header information is stored in the class :dox:`BamHeader`, except for sequence information (i.e. @SQ records) which is stored in the :dox:`SmartFileContext Context`.

 .. important::
    The header is not mandatory in SAM files and might be missing.